orlan0045/harbour-front/README.md

 - Ability to check the original contract
 - Ability to filter dates on the Calendar by checking/unchecking contracts they belong to

+## Tech stack

+- Vue3
+- Vuetify3 (for making layout and some UI elements)
+- Axios (sending requests)
+- Bryntum calendar (paid 3rd party lib, which seemed to be very cool, so I decided to use trial version)
+- Mdi icons

 ## Installation

 It is better to use Dockerfile since everything is predefined there and any problems with running server should not be